LineageOS/android_device_nubia_nx611j/README.md

-Copyright 2019 - The MoKee Project
+Copyright 2022 - The LineageOS Project

 Device configuration for Nubia Z18 Mini
 ==============